CANBERRA SOCIETY OF MODEL AND EXPERIMENTAL ENGINEERS, Inc. (CSMEE)

 The Society was formed in 1973 following an advertisement placed in the Canberra Times in l972.
-Many of the original members are still in the Society.
-Total membership is 113 with an increasing number of student and junior members and many seniors.
+Some of the original members are still in the Society.
+Total membership was 113 with an increasing number of student and junior members and many seniors.
 The ages of members range from about 11 years for the newest juniors to 80 plus.

 TRACK – PORTABLE

 The first track was about 25 metres of straight 3.5″ gauge elevated track that operated at Malkara Special School Exhibition in 1979.
 This was developed into a circle of 72 metres run and first operated at the Old Canberra Brickworks at Easter 1980.
 It appeared at the 1980 Malkara Exhibition.
 At the same time a ground level 5″/7.25″ dual gauge track was built in the clay pit area of the old Brickworks.

 In 1982 a 5″ gauge rail was added to the portable elevated 3.5″ gauge track and it took the form it now has.
 It has operated at in excess of 50 events in the Canberra Queanbeyan district since then, appearing in public about 45 times a year until the Kingston track became more popular.
 Two-day events are especially favoured since a lot of effort is required to move and set up the track.
 With rides then at $1.00 per head, it was once the Society’s main money earner.

 Profits earned from the track went mainly to developing the Society’s facilities at the Kingston Miniature Railway.
 These were located on a block – formerly rubbish dump – at Geijera Place Kingston, adjacent to the Australian Railway Historical Society’s Museum.
 In 2017 the Kingston Miniature Railway moved to a new site on Jerrabomberra Avenue, Symonston after about eight years of work and changed from Kingston Miniature Railway to Canberra Miniature Railway.